Comment on the permit application for the proposed Horsham Incinerator now!

 Online: https://consult.environment-agency.gov.uk/psc/rh12-4qd-britaniacrest-recycling-limited/

-View printed copiesin Horsham Library by appointment 01403 224353.
+View printed copies: in Horsham Library by appointment 01403 224353.

 Please send your comments to the Environment Agency online, by email or post.